 upper level job

-How much does a Licensing Specialist make?
+How much does a Licensing Specialist make in the United States?

 Licensing Specialist Salaries by Percentile